 The TAT Semiconductors Higher Education Grant Initiative is seeking applicants for a 2023 pilot.

-The grant opportunity will be posted on Wednesday, May 24, 2023.
+The grant opportunity was posted on Wednesday, May 24, 2023.

 Please note that while the funding opportunity is restricted to higher education applicants for this round, the current application is intended only as a pilot.
 TAT Semis intends to provide opportunities to additional workforce, training and education partners in the future as industry needs arise.